opensearch-project/documentation-website/_security/configuration/best-practices.md

 The following setting is required to enable encryption at REST layer: `plugins.security.ssl.http.enabled: true`

-Additional configuration options, like specifying paths to certificates, keys and certificate authority files are available at [Configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/)
+For additional configuration options, such as specifying certificate paths, keys and certificate-authority files you can refer the steps on [configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/)

 ### Replace all demo certificates with your own PKI
 The certificates generated when initializing OpenSearch cluster with `install_demo_configuration.sh` are not suitable for production.
 These should be replaced with your own certificates.

-There are many ways to create your own certificates and certificate authority.
-One approach can be using `openssl` described in detail in [Generating self-signed certificates]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/), alternatively there are tools available online which can simplify the certificate creation process.
+You can generate custom certificates in a few different ways.
+One approach is by using openssl, described in detail on [Generating self-signed certificates]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/), alternatively there are tools available online which can simplify the certificate creation process.

 ## 2. Prefer client certificate authentication for API authentication

-Using client certificate authentication helps to avoid dealing with (potentially weak) passwords and is more machine-to-machine friendly.
-Additionally, performance overhead is also low, as the authentication is done on TLS level.
+Client certificate authentication offers a secure alternative to passwords and is more suitable for machine-to-machine interactions.
+It also ensures low performance overhead since the authentication occurs at the TLS level.
+Nearly all client software, such as curl, and client libraries support this authentication method.

-Almost all client software (like curl) or client libraries support this authentication mechanism.
+For detailed configuration instructions, refer to [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication).

 Details on configuring client certificate authentication can be found at [Enabling client certificate authentication]({{site.url}}{{site.baseurl}}/security/authentication-backends/client-auth/#enabling-client-certificate-authentication)

 ## 3. Prefer SSO using SAML or OpenID for Dashboards authentication

-Implementing Single Sign-On (SSO) using protocols like Security Assertion Markup Language (SAML) or OpenID for Dashboards authentication enhances security by delegating credentials management to a dedicated system.
+Implementing Single Sign-On (SSO) with protocols like Security Assertion Markup Language (SAML) or OpenID for Dashboards authentication enhances security by delegating credential management to a dedicated system.

-This reduces direct involvement with passwords in OpenSearch, streamlining authentication processes and preventing clutter in the internal user database.
-For more information visit the [SAML section of the OpenSearch documentation]({{site.url}}{{site.baseurl}}/security/authentication-backends/saml/).
+This approach minimizes direct interaction with passwords in OpenSearch, streamlines authentication processes, and prevents clutter in the internal user database.
+For more information, visit the [SAML section of the OpenSearch documentation]({{site.url}}{{site.baseurl}}/security/authentication-backends/saml/).

 ## 4. Limit the number of roles assigned to a user